 The program is an intensive, three-phase, outpatient group-therapy program for combat veterans which includes:

 Orientation to the CPTG treatment programs and commitments.
 Evaluation and referral to additional veterans' services and benefits if appropriate and necessary.
 Thorough individual clinical assessment, diagnosis and treatment planning by a licensed mental health professional or supervised intern follows based on need and level of commitment.

 Phase One: Psychoeducation

-Thirteen-week educational group series for veterans, peace officers, and first responsders plus Family Day: a five-hour educational program for veterans and their loved ones offered quarterly.
+Thirteen-week educational group series for veterans, peace officers, and first responders plus Family Day: a five-hour educational program for veterans, first responders, and their loved ones offered quarterly.

 Phase Two: Trauma Focus

 Weekly trauma-focused psychotherapy group in which letter writing is used to address unresolved grief, guilt, and shame (see some of the letters written by veterans under the Soldiers’ Stories tab)

 Phase Three: Aftercare/Post Traumatic Growth